alejandrotoledoweb/Pico-y-Placa-Predictor/ReadMe.md

 # Pico y Placa Predictor

 > This app helps people to check the day and time that they can go out with their cars based on the last digit of their car's number.
 The information was taken from the picture below.
-Also, taking in mind that this limit occurs from 6:00 to 20:00 hours.
+Also, taking in mind that this limit occurs from 7:00 to 09:30 and from 16:00 to 19:30.
 Before and after these hours there is free mobilisation.
 This app applies to the city of Quito, Ecuador.

 ![information](./hoy-no-circula.png)